GATOR

 Team Attribute Award

-Reptile Resilience (Sponsored by REV Robotics) - Awarded to a team that has faced challenges but persisted, adapted, and pushed forward to rise above obstacles.
-(Awarded to West Geauga)
+Reptile Resilience (Sponsored by REV Robotics) - Team that has faced challenges but persisted, adapted, and pushed forward to rise above obstacles.
+Recipient team received a gift certificate to REV Robotics.

 Robot and Strategy Awards